Transfer Money

 Wise will not give you the blue rate and should only be used as a last resort, as users will receive only about half of what their money would be worth on the black market or using other services such as Western Union or Remitly.

-Since Wise offers a rate similar to the official rate, it’s only worth a mention because some remote workers and digital nomads still find Wise useful to handle their business transactions outside of Argentina.
+Since Wise offers a rate similar to the official rate, it’s only worth mentioning because some remote workers and digital nomads still find Wise useful in handling their business transactions outside of Argentina.

 Wise accounts can also be used to send to Western Union, which makes it utilitarian for those who don’t have Western Union in their home country.